maxfierrog/maxfierrog.github.io/content/cv.md

 # 🚀 Skills

 Here are a few lists I curated of what I think shines about me most.
-I categorized them in what I think is the most personally meaningful way possible.
+I categorized them in the most personally meaningful way possible.

 <blockquote>
 {{< details "**General Purpose Programming Languages I Know and Love...**" >}}